 To begin the application process, follow these application guidelines below:

-- On a separate piece of paper, provide a personal statement of your experience and vocational goals, and discuss how the program at TCU can help you achieve those goals.
-(Upload in the School of Music Graduate Admission/Audition Request Application on Acceptd.)
+• Personal statement of your experience and vocational goals, and discuss how the program at TCU can help you achieve those goals.

-- CV or résumé.
+• CV or résumé.
 For Collaborative Piano – Include a repertoire list of both solo and collaborative repertoire.
-(Upload in Acceptd)

-- Three current letters of reference from persons qualified to comment on the applicant’s academic musical achievement, teaching and/or professional experience, and potential for success in the degree program.
+• Three names of persons qualified to comment on the applicant’s academic musical achievement, teaching and/or professional experience, and potential for success in the degree program.
 These will be requested electronically through the School of Music Graduate Admission/Audition Request Application on Acceptd.
-You will need to supply the e-mail address of each reference for this option.
+You will need to supply the e-mail address of each reference for this option at the time of application (but not the letters themselves).

-- Audition Video/Recording – required audition pre-screening recording(s).
-(Upload in Acceptd)
+• Audition Video/Recording – required audition pre-screening recording(s).

 Contact Information